THE BRITISH EDUCATION SYSTEM

 During the GCSE programme (Y10 + Y11), students study between 9 and 12 subjects, some of them are compulsory (English, Math, 2/3 Sciences, History/Geography, a Modern Language etc.), some being chosen by each student according to their abilities and preferences.

 At the end of the 2 years GCSE programme, following the examinations on each studied subject, students receive their GCSE Certificates.

 The chosen subjects and the GCSE results are very important for their Further Studies (A-Level or IB) and for their University admission.
 Subjects matter.

 Some schools offer 1 year GCSE programme in Y11 for international students.
-The IGCSE programme (International General Certificate of Secondary Education) prepare international students for A-Level and/or IB.
+The IGCSE programme (International General Certificate of Secondary Education) prepares international students for A-Level and/or IB.

-Students study between 5 and 7 subjects, English, Math and Science being included.
+Students study between 5 and 7 subjects, English, Maths and Science are included.
 Each school has a list of available subjects for IGCSE students.

 At the end of Y11, students take exams in each studied subject and receive the IGCSE Certificates.